 Growing demand for alternative ways to buy food

 The world of technology can also help buyers to find specialist ingredients.

 It isn’t always easy for small food start-ups to compete with well-established supermarket giants though.
 Emma’s Enkel is a prime example.
-These local stores opened with a vision of bringing back a personal touch to shopping but were swiftly swallowed up by giant chain, Metro.
+These local stores opened with a vision of bringing back a personal touch to shopping.
+But they were swiftly swallowed up by the giant chain, Metro.
 Now Emma’s Enkel exists purely as an online shop, in sad contrast to its founders’ original vision.

 Consumers are keen to embrace sustainable ways of shopping.

-Todays consumers are not only willing to embrace more traditional and more sustainable ways of shopping, they also demand it.
-Perhaps the answer is for us all to meet in the middle - with shoppers accepting a slower shopping experience in order to enjoy local food and producers utilizing innovations in digital tech to make shopping as convenient as possible.
+Today’s consumers are not only willing to embrace more traditional and more sustainable ways of shopping, but they also demand alternative ways to buy food.
+Perhaps the answer is for us all to meet in the middle – with shoppers accepting a slower shopping experience in order to enjoy local food and producers utilizing innovations in digital tech to make shopping as convenient as possible.